Miss the supermoon? You won’t have to wait long

-A supermoon occurs during a full moon while the moon is at close range to Earth, making it seem even larger than other full moons to some.
+A supermoon occurs during a full moon while the moon is at close range to Earth, making it seem even larger than other full moons to some, WFLA reports.

 The most recent supermoon peaked at 7:39 a.m.
 ET Monday morning.
 The moon will still appear full Monday night, according to WFLA Meteorologist Amanda Holly.